Murder of Bobbie Jo Stinnett: Perpetrator

-Lisa Marie Montgomery (February 27, 1968 – January 13, 2021) resided in Melvern, Kansas, at the time of the murder.
-Montgomery's mother's alcohol addiction led to Lisa being born with permanent brain damage.
+Lisa Marie Montgomery (February 27, 1968 – January 13, 2021) was born in Pierce County, Washington, and resided in Melvern, Kansas, at the time of the murder.
+Montgomery's father was a U.S. Army veteran of the Vietnam War, while her mother's alcohol addiction led to Lisa being born with permanent brain damage.
 She was raised in a physically, emotionally, and sexually abusive home from the age of 11.
-Lisa reported rapes against her involving her stepfather Jack and several other men, were anal, oral, and vaginal.
+Lisa reported rapes against her involving her stepfather Jack and several other men which were anal, oral, and vaginal.
 They would beat and slap her if she was “doing it wrong.”
 When they were done, they urinated on her.
 On several instances, her mother forced her to have sex with her stepfather and his friends; she was beaten if she resisted, the mother even going as far as killing the family dog in front of her as punishment.
 There was also a time when she ran to the police to report that she was being gang-raped; the police officers returned her to her mother who facilitated the assaults.

 Her stepfather built a room off his trailer, accessible only outside of it.
 He would force Lisa to live in this room, isolating her from her sisters as much as possible.
 In this room, Jack told Lisa that he was teaching her how to be a good wife.
 He would rape and sodomize her until she bled.

 Starting around age 11, her mother began having servicemen come to the trailer to build a new living room.
-She paid for the living room by pimping Lisa out to the servicemen, calling it a "family secret" to her sons (Lisa's step-brothers).
+She paid for the living room by pimping Lisa out to the servicemen, calling it a "family secret" to her sons (Lisa's half-brothers).

 Lisa's older half-sister, Diane Mattingly, was removed from their home and placed in foster care.
 Montgomery was very close to Mattingly, and was crushed when she learned she couldn't go with her.
 She sought escape through alcohol.
 When Montgomery was 14, her mother discovered the abuse and reacted by threatening her at gunpoint.